 #2: It will reduce the risk of fraud

 Fraud is a real danger to all businesses, big and small.
 Instances of both internal and external fraud is decidedly higher in the absence of a tracked buying process.
 A quick and simple way to remedy this is by ensuring an easily accessible, digital record is created for each and every transaction.
-This can be used to quickly identify any fraudulent activities, and also function as a fabulous deterrent to those who would think of attempting such criminal activity in the first place.
+This can be used to quickly identify any fraudulent activities, and also function as a deterrent to those who would think of attempting fraud in the first place.

 #3: It provides easy access to vital information